zchips/Git-for-Web-Development-Project/README.md

 ## Task 1: Set up Project
 You will need to follow the Lambda School Git Workflow to add a file to this project follow the steps below:

-- [ ] Create your own version of this repo - Fork
+- [ZC] Create your own version of this repo - Fork
-- [ ] Clone this repo
+- [ZC ] Clone this repo
-- [ ] Create a branch `git checkout -b 'firstName-lastName'`
+- [ZC ] Create a branch `git checkout -b 'firstName-lastName'`
-  - [ ] Add a file to the project called `yourFirstName-yourLastName`.txt.
+  - [ZC ] Add a file to the project called `yourFirstName-yourLastName`.txt.
 This should contain the link to your completed codepen from part 2 as well as the review questions/answers
-  - [ ] Run your usual git commands for adding/committing and pushing **Be sure to push to your branch!**
+  - [ZC ] Run your usual git commands for adding/committing and pushing **Be sure to push to your branch!**
-- [ ] Create a Pull-Request to submit your work
+- [Zc ] Create a Pull-Request to submit your work
-  - [ ] Use your own student fork as the base (compare across forks, base-fork -> main).
+  - [zc ] Use your own student fork as the base (compare across forks, base-fork -> main).

 ## Task 2: MVP